ajnirp/musicbox/README.md

 For part 2
 ----------

 In part 2, the dancer has been placed inside the box, which in turn has been placed in a room with some furniture and two lights.

+When you start the program, you will see the front wall of the room, and a door.
+To open and close the door use `+` and `-`.
+When you're done, press `g` and you will now be inside the room.
+You can now see the room and the furniture inside it.
+In the far left, at the back of the room, you can see a table on which there is a box.
+This is the same box as in part 1 of the assignment.
+Inside the box (not visible yet) is a dancer, the same dancer as in part 1.

+The room also contains a lamp and a wall light.
+The lamp is to the left of the room and the wall light is on the back wall of the room and to the right.
 To turn on the lamp, press `k`, and to turn on the wall light, press `l`.
-To move the selector plane, use the up and down arrow keys, and click on the selector plane when
+To move the selector plane, use the up and down arrow keys, and click on the selector plane when you want to select a bezier control point.
+A small blue sphere will appear where you clicked.
+This allows you to see which control points you have selected so far.
+If you mistakenly click somewhere you didn't want to, you can always delete the last clicked control point by right clicking.

 If at any point you lose track of which object and which joint is selected or which light is turned on, simply press `F1` and the required information will be printed to the terminal.
-In any case, whenever you change the selected side or change the selected object a message will be logged to the terminal.
+In any case, whenever you change the selected side or change the selected object a message will be logged to the terminal, so you can look at the terminal logs to see what transpired.

-If you ever want to reset all changes you've made, simply press `F5` and all angles will be reset to 0, like they where when the program started.
-Also, both lights will be turned off.
+Once you've selected the control points, press `Space` and watch the animation.
+The camera will pan through the room along a Bezier curve that is formed from the control points you clicked on.
+Then the box will open and the dancer will rise up.

 Credits
 -------